exonet/securemessage/README.md

 message and read it.

 ## Requirements
-This package requires at least PHP 7.1 with the [libsodium](https://github.com/jedisct1/libsodium-php) extensions or PHP 7.2.
+This package requires at least PHP 7.1 with the [libsodium](https://github.com/jedisct1/libsodium-php) extension.

 ## Install